-Being part of an online community is a strange and beautiful thing.
+Being part of online community growth is a strange and beautiful thing.
 You communicate with friends who you’ve never met before on a regular basis.
 You create a connection that is centered around communication and similar interests.
 You know you have a safe space to ask questions you might otherwise be embarrassed to ask.
 If you’ve been part of an online community, you know what we’re talking about.

 1. Host Virtual Meetups